 Basic Decoration Techniques

-- Simple Icing Designs: Use a basic icing mixture to drizzle or spread over the cookies, allowing for swirls and designs that can elevate the look.
+- Simple Icing Designs: Mix basic icing and drizzle or spread for cute swirls.

 Advanced Decorating Tips